-- · What is the title of this book? - · Who are the author and illustrator? - Does the picture on the cover give us any clues as to what the story might be about? - Does it sound like an exciting/sad/happy story?
+- · What is the title of this book? - · Who are the author and illustrator? - Does the picture on the cover give us any clues as to what the story might be about? - (Read the blurb on the back of the book together.)
+What clues does this give us?
+Does it sound like an exciting/sad/happy story?